-At December 31, 2023, Tandia had outstanding interest rate swap contracts in the notional principal amount of \$200,000 (2022 - \$50,796) maturing at various times through to 2025.
+At December 31, 2024, Tandia had an outstanding interest rate swap contract in the notional principal amount of \$100,000 (2023 - \$200,000) maturing January 16, 2025.

 The table below does not incorporate management's expectation of future events where re-pricing or maturity dates of certain loans and deposits differ significantly from the contractual dates.